Santiago López (soccer, born 2005): International career

 López is a dual Mexican and Canadian citizen and is eligible for both national teams.

 In August 2023, López was called up to the Mexico U18 for a set of friendlies.

 In February 2024, López was called up to the Canada U20s for 2024 CONCACAF U-20 Championship qualifying matches.
 He made his debut on 23 February, scoring two goals in an 8-0 victory over Dominica U20.
 He finished the qualifying tournament with three goals in three games, helping Canada qualify for the main phase.

 In July 2024, López was named to the final roster for the tournament.
+Although Canada were eliminated in the quarter-finals, he finished the competition as one of its top scorers and was named to the tournament’s Best XI.

 In October 2024, he was named to the Canada senior team for the first time, for a friendly match against Panama.